talhavawda/za-telecoms-twitter-footprint/Database Docs/Readme.txt

 (Please dont create it in the repo folder as everyone has their own local db)

+In Neo4j Desktop:
-1. Create a New Database.
+1. Create a New Project then add a new Database -> Local Database.
 2. Click the three dots and then click manage
 3. Click on the button that says "Open Folder"
 A file explorer window should open up